belivetech/belivetech.github.io/sdk-guide-for-ios.md

+---
-# SDK Guide for iOS
+title: SDK Guide for iOS
+---

 The BeLive iOS SDK provides the interfaces required to broadcast and playback on iPhone devices along with interactive features.&#x20;